Atorvastatin

 Atorvastatin belongs to a group of medicines called statins.
 Read more about statins.

-Atorvastatin tablets are available in different strengths: 10 mg, 20 mg, 40 mg and 80 mg.
+Atorvastatin tablets are available in different strengths; 10 mg, 20 mg, 40 mg and 80 mg.

 • The pharmacy label on your medicine will tell you how much atorvastatin to take, how often to take it and any special instructions.

 • Timing: Take atorvastatin once a day, at around the same time each day.
-You can take atorvastatin with or without food.

 • Keep taking atorvastatin regularly: To reduce your cholesterol effectively, you must keep taking atorvastatin every day.
 Treatment with atorvastatin is usually long term.

-• Other medicines: Atorvastatin can interact with some medicines and herbal supplements, so check with your doctor or pharmacist before starting atorvastatin or before starting any new medicines or supplements.
+• Other medicines: Atorvastatin interacts with some medicines, herbal supplements and rongoā Māori, so check with your healthcare provider or pharmacist before starting atorvastatin or before starting any new medicines or supplements.

 Like all medicines, atorvastatin can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.